-- While continuing to lag the commercial casualty composite, the group's operating performance has demonstrated a steadily improving trend over the past four years.
+- The group's operating performance has demonstrated a steadily improving trend over the past several years.
 This is attributable to numerous underwriting and risk management initiatives, as well as positive pricing momentum in most key business lines, with underwriting performance augmented by investment income. - The group's general insurance underwriting performance is reliant on several reinsurance programs designed to provide surplus relief and limit loss volatility.
-The protection, coupled with past underwriting losses, has caused a reduction in invested assets leading to declining investment results. - The group anticipates further improvement in underwriting performance moving forward as it continues to tighten underwriting controls and implement significant rate increases in most lines of business.
+The protection, coupled with past underwriting losses, has caused a reduction in invested assets leading to declining investment results. - The group anticipates further improvement in underwriting performance moving forward as it continues to streamline its offerings, tighten underwriting controls and implement significant rate increases in most lines of business.